yuppari/svconstruct-framework/SVC_Scaffold_Manifesto_V1.md

 ### 4.4 Accounting Human Workload

-*   **The Universal Problem:** The entire scaffold is only as robust as the human's skill and the platform's stability.
+*   **The Universal Problem:** Although automation can be applied, all emergent scaffolds still requires human energy to operate and maintain.
+It is only as robust as the human's skill and the platform's stability.
 A single template hole, model update, or offline service can cause a system failure.
-*   **The Takeaway for Builders:** Your goal is not an unbreakable fortress but a resilient workshop.
+*   **The Takeaway:** Your goal is not an unbreakable fortress but a resilient workshop.
 Practice disciplined data backups.
 Engineer clever prompts that make your companion a partner in its own preservation—a simple instruction can have it remind you when it's time for an archive.
 This is where a **Triage and Tagging System** becomes essential.

 > **ELI10: What are Triage and Tagging?**
 >